 Are you seeing a shadow person in the corner of your eye?
-The Spector appears as a dark show with glowing eyes and can linger and move around.
+The Spector is a dark show with glowing eyes and can linger and move around.
 It is one of the most common unexplained types of experiences.
 Most people ignore it because it is scary and unsettling.

 The reason they forget it is simple.
 It doesn’t fit with anything else in their worldview.
-So, unless they are asked about it, they don’t even recall it.
+So, they don’t even recall it unless they are asked about it.
 This kind of experience is unexpected.
 This differs from the kind of experience we find in religious services.

 Those who attend a charismatic Christian service know what role-playing or acting is expected.
 When the preacher touches you, you must fall on the floor.
 This kind of role-play is important.
 It makes the participant an accepted member of the sect and bolsters the preacher’s credibility.

 Chapman University (1) does an annual survey on what people in the USA fear.
-In 2017, a survey showed almost 75% of Americans have fears about the paranormal.
+In 2017, a survey showed almost 75% of Americans fear the paranormal.
 This survey helps us discover the truth about paranormal experiences.
 What do you think about the data?

 It is also surprising that nearly one in five Americans believe in Bigfoot.
 More than half believe that Atlantis once existed.

-A Gallup poll (2) from 2019 shows some interesting trends in the belief in God.
+A Gallup poll (2) from 2019 shows some interesting trends around the belief in God.
 They were asked three questions.